Burnside's North Carolina Expedition: Expedition

 In August 1861, Major General Benjamin F. Butler and Flag Officer Silas H. Stringham captured Forts Hatteras and Clark guarding an entry point into Pamlico Sound.
 It took several months before the Union high command would capitalize on this success.
 Butler and Stringham were able to persuade the Secretary of Navy Gideon Welles to maintain a force at Hatteras Inlet to keep the possibility of further operations open.
 The Lincoln Administration did not agree with invading North Carolina from the sea, but General-in-Chief George B. McClellan was in favor of such an operation.
 McClellan was able to persuade President Lincoln to authorize the operation and choose Brigadier General Ambrose E. Burnside to lead the expedition.

-Coast Division
+Coastal Division

 Being careful not to ask for reinforcements from McClellan's own Army of the Potomac, Burnside set about recruiting regiments from states along the North Atlantic sea coast intending to make use of their familiarity with the sea.
-Burnside's army, known as the Coast Division, was divided into three brigades, each commanded by a friend of Burnside's from his days at West Point.
+Burnside's army, known as the Coastal Division, was divided into three brigades, each commanded by a friend of Burnside's from his days at West Point.
 The first brigade was commanded by Brig.
 Gen. John G. Foster, the second by Brig.
 Gen. Jesse L. Reno and the third by Brig.
 Gen. John G. Parke.
 In January, 1862 Burnside set out from Fort Monroe and rendezvoused with Flag Officer Louis M. Goldsborough at recently captured Hatteras Inlet where the two assembled their forces.
 Burnside's first objective was the Confederate fortifications on Roanoke Island guarding Albemarle Sound.